Doc-SJ/PyGoL/README.md

 4. "Random" button creates a (pseudo-)random soup of cells (while paused)
 5. "Clear" button erases the grid state (while paused)
 6. Cursor left-click places a live cell (paused or palying)
-7. Grid is wrapped horizontically and vertically, creating a toroidal topology
+7. Grid is wrapped horizontally and vertically, creating a toroidal topology